biplob004/TrashClassification/readme.md

 ### Acknowledgments

 Thanks to the developers of Streamlit and PyTorch for their amazing libraries.
+And special thanks to kaggle user here https://www.kaggle.com/code/keycdy/pytorch-garbage-translearing-ensemble-test-99-67 .
+Anyone want training code and dataset can visit this link.